AndresNoGomez/Weather-and-Calendar-Impact-on-Madrid-Urban-Mobility-Patterns/README.md

 - `BiciMadrid/`: Bicycle sharing data analysis
   - `BiciMadrid2022_EDA.ipynb`: EDA notebook.

     **IMPORTANT:** Due to the large size of this dataset, the files for BiciMadrid data could not be uploaded to the repository.
 They are available in the following DropBox links.
+For the reproducibility of the code in the notebooks the user must download them and place them inside de BiciMadrid Notebooks.
   - `2022_bicimad_RawData/`: Raw monthly CSV files with trip records.
 Available in https://www.dropbox.com/scl/fo/mms0mp64ifwtsomvjgfch/AOufhiwfJHFHIgJ_DS-SYEU?rlkey=0271wmz62du571jmjo0blm5se&st=ywsfu5v9&dl=0
   - `2022_bicimad_CleanData/`: Processed and cleaned bicycle data.
 Available in https://www.dropbox.com/scl/fo/12dtjc8ia21e9r0g3mh2f/APiP-GEKrLMU38AYceglS8M?rlkey=cditggzdfar190ikpzahihuyf&st=5ernjm58&dl=0
 - `Trafico/`: Traffic data analysis